Basis-Theory/docs/source/includes/api-reference/_atomic_cards.md

   `https://api.basistheory.com/atomic/cards`
 </span>

-Get a list of atomic cards for the tenant.
+Get a list of Atomic Cards for the Tenant.

 ### Permissions